Caldo de Albóndigas is an authentic Mexican meatball soup, served in a light and healthy broth full of vegetables.

 We had a lot of soup growing up and my grandmother and mother always made sure it was kid friendly.
 Beautiful bowls of salsa casera always graced the table and adults took the liberty of adding spice to their individual bowl of albondiga soup.
 This soup is hearty enough to stand as a complete meal, but I often serve it with corn tortillas.

-My fondest memory is that of my grandmother rolling out the miniature and perfectly sized meatballs.
-I always wondered how she managed to make every meatball the exact same size and with such ease.
-Kids think of the quirkiest things.
+My fondest memory is my grandma rolling out miniature and perfectly sized meatballs.
+I always wondered how she managed to make every meatball the exact same size.

 TIPS FOR MAKING ALBONDIGAS